 Amendatory Language: Change back to stronger language to eliminate the uncertainty about whether proprietary material can be left in a report that will be in the public domain.

-The Professional Team would accede to modeling organization suggestions for changes in its draft only to correct factual errors and to remove any trade secret information.
+The Professional Team will consider modeling organization suggestions for changes in its draft to correct factual errors, and will redact information the modeler deems trade secret.

-The pre-edited, preliminary draft of the Professional Team report shall be made available to the Commission at the closed meeting where trade secrets used in the design and construction of the hurricane loss model are discussed.
+The preliminary draft of the Professional Team report shall be made available to the Commission at the closed meeting where trade secrets used in the design and construction of the hurricane model are discussed.
 Any material deemed proprietary will be designated as trade secret.
-The pre-edited, preliminary draft will be placed in a sealed envelope marked “Confidential” with the date, time, and Professional Team leader’s signature across the seal.
+The preliminary draft will be placed in a sealed envelope marked “Confidential” with the date, time, and Professional Team leader’s signature across the seal.
 The draft will be kept by the modeling organization and returned to the Professional Team leader during the closed meeting to discuss trade secrets.
 At the conclusion of the closed meeting, the draft will be returned to the modeling organization.

 The report will include: